 “You would look so much better if you smoked,” he said to me.

 “Yeah, you’d look great.
-Lose some weight.
+Maybe lose some weight.
 You’d look a lot sexier.
 Wait, where are you going?” he shouted after me as I turned and walked away.

 And right now as you nod and think, “What an asshole, of course you walked away!” let me point out a slightly uncomfortable truth … while we shoot down that kind of nonsense as a matter of course in real life, we’re much quicker to embrace it in web copy.